 - Fennel seeds powder – Contains dietary fibre, and is rich in iron and vitamin C; offering anti-inflammatory qualities

 In addition to katlu powder, almonds and pistachios; rich sources of energy, protein, fats, and minerals are combined with wheat flour, ghee (to help nourish the body and support bowel movements) and jaggery to create a crumbly doughy mixture.
-Gond (edible gum taken from the bark of trees) is also added, providing heat to the body and also supporting lactation.
+Gond (edible gum taken from the bark of trees) is also added, providing heat to the body and also to support lactation.

 The mixture is flattened into a baking tray, lined with parchment paper, and finished with a sprinkle of nuts.